 About the Firm

-Brian N. Stretcher, Ph.D., Attorney and Counselor at Law, is what you would probably call a General Practice law firm.
+Brian N. Stretcher, Ph.D., is what you would probably call a General Practice attorney.
 Brian will take cases in most areas of the law, with some exceptions, of course.
 If he can't take your case, however, he will help you find someone that can.

 Born in Cincinnati, Ohio, Brian grew up in a small town in southern Indiana, graduating from Rose-Hulman Institute of Technology in 1983.
 Brian received his Ph.D. in Chemistry from the University of Cincinnati in 1989.
 After six years of academic research at the University of Cincinnati College of Medicine, as many people do he embarked on a new career in a totally different direction.
 Brian graduated from the University of Cinncinnati College of Law in May 1998, and was licensed to practice law in Ohio later that same year.